lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

     output out:hello_t;
     reaction(startup) -> out {=
         struct hello_t temp = {"Earth", 42};
-        SET(out, temp);
+        lf_set(out, temp);
     =}
 }
 ```

 The $preamble$ code defines a struct datatype.
-In the reaction to $startup$, the reactor creates an instance of this struct on the stack (as a local variable named `temp`) and then copies that struct to the output using the `SET` macro.
+In the reaction to $startup$, the reactor creates an instance of this struct on the stack (as a local variable named `temp`) and then copies that struct to the output using the `lf_set` macro.

 For large structs, it may be inefficient to create a struct on the stack and copy it to the output, as done above.
 You can instead write directly to the fields of the struct.
 For example, the above reaction could be rewritten as follows (see [StructAsTypeDirect](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/StructAsTypeDirect.lf)):